 The following are some of the misconceptions about Germany.
-Some are derived from my own thoughts of Germany before arriving here in 2002 and others are from random people.
-Some may not be so common anymore but hopefully, we can clear up at least one misconception you may have about Germany.
+Some are derived from my thoughts of Germany before arriving in 2002, and others are from random people.
+Some may not be so common anymore, but hopefully, we can clear up at least one misconception you may have about Germany.

-If we come to the conclusion that this is something that many people think of Germany we may include it below.
+If we conclude that this is something that many people think of Germany, we may include it below.